CodingLawyerX/weobject/README.md

 Meta for example wants to traing on your Instagram and Facebook data if you don't object until 27th of May 2025 (https://about.fb.com/news/2025/04/making-ai-work-harder-for-europeans/)

-They base this on GDPR Article 6(1)(f) "legitimate interest", although this is not a valid legal basis in most cases.
+They base this on GDPR Article 6(1)(f) "legitimate interest", although this is not a valid legal basis for training with your Facebook/Instagram data.

 Despite this legal boundary, they are proceeding anyway, betting that most people won't object.